TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 However, be careful not to run any statement that could conflict with the execution of another statement if the models run concurrently, such as creating a physical table.

+Pre/post-statements are evaluated twice: when the models' tables are created and when their logic is evaluated.
+Since executing such statements more than once can have unintended side-effects, it is also possible to [conditionally execute](../macros/sqlmesh_macros.md#if) them depending on SQLMesh's [runtime stage](../macros/macro_variables.md#predefined-variables).

 ### The model query
 The model must contain a standalone query, which can be a single `SELECT` expression, or multiple `SELECT` expressions combined with the `UNION`, `INTERSECT`, or `EXCEPT` operators.
 The result of this query will be used to populate the model's table or view.